 The prospect of gradually outsourcing kill decisions has made a growing number of robotics experts, ethicists, and, now, a transnational network of human security campaigners and governments uneasy.
 Concerned scientists formed the International Committee for Robot Arms Control in 2009.
 In 2012, NGOs began expressing concern, and Human Rights Watch released a report on the perils of fully autonomous weapons.
 And this past April, the Campaign to Stop Killer Robots launched on the steps of Parliament in London.
 Endorsed by Nobel laureate and renowned anti–land mine campaigner Jody Williams, it quickly grew into a coalition of over 30 nongovernmental organizations.
 The United Nations has since issued a report calling for a moratorium on the development of lethal autonomous robots.

 This new movement is unique among disarmament campaigns, since the organizations are lobbying against a class of weapons that has not yet been widely deployed or shown to cause massive humanitarian harm.
-Most distinction or proportionality principles of just war.
+Most successful weapons bans in the past have been justified on the basis that they violate the distinction or proportionality principles of just war.
 Distinction requires that weapons be capable of hitting primarily combatants; proportionality requires that the suffering inflicted on combatants by weapons does not exceed what is deemed militarily necessary.
 Land mines, chemical weapons, and cluster munitions were successfully banned because the humanitarian toll showed they could not be used in a discriminate manner.
 But few weapons have been banned preemptively based on the harm they might cause, precisely because it is difficult to make such a case on empirical grounds.
 The only two types of weapons that have been banned preemptively -- expanding bullets and blinding lasers -- were outlawed solely because they failed the second test: they were intended to cause “superfluous injury.”